Who to Turn to for Support on Campus

 • Work with a career advisor to write your resume and consider extracurriculars that will help you find your first job post-graduation.

-Ultimately, all of these resources on campus are there to help your college student learn to help themselves.
-If you want more assistance in understanding how to make the most effective use of these resources, connect with @privateprep to learn more about how an executive functioning coach can guide them through taking advantage of all the support that your college has to offer!
+Ultimately, all of these means of support on campus are there to help your college student learn to help themselves.
+If you want more assistance in understanding how to make the most effective use of these resources, contact us to learn more about how an executive functioning coach can guide them through taking advantage of all the support that your college has to offer!

 Jenna Prada